TitusKI/CineFlix/README.md

 ## Features 🌟

-- Browse popular movies and TV shows
+- Browse popular movies and TV shows 🎥
-- Search for movies and TV shows
+- Search for movies and TV shows 🔍
-- View movie and TV show Trailers
+- View trailers for movies and TV shows 📽️
-- Save favorite movies and TV shows
+- Save favorite movies and TV shows ❤️

 ## Getting Started 🚀